jnnrdn/social-proof-section/README.md

-Hi,

-My name is Jenny Ryden, and this is my take on this Frontend Mentor challenge.
+This is my take on this Frontend Mentor challenge.

 Read brief below for more info :)

 ---
-s

 # Frontend Mentor - Social proof section

 ![Design preview for the Social proof section coding challenge](./design/desktop-preview.jpg)